benjaminion/upgrading-ethereum-book/src/book.md

 At a time `EPOCHS_PER_SLASHINGS_VECTOR // 2` after being slashed, a further penalty is applied to the slashed validator, based on the total amount of value slashed during the 4096 epochs before and the 4096 epochs after it was originally slashed.

-The idea of this is to disproportionately punish coordinated attacks, in which many validators break the slashing conditions at the same time, while only lightly penalising validators that get slashed by making a mistake.
+The idea of this is to disproportionately punish coordinated attacks, in which many validators break the slashing conditions around the same time, while only lightly penalising validators that get slashed by making a mistake.
 Early designs for Eth2 would always slash a validator's entire deposit.

 ##### `HISTORICAL_ROOTS_LIMIT`

-Every [`SLOTS_PER_HISTORICAL_ROOT`](#slots_per_historical_root) slots, the list of block roots and the list of state roots are merkleised and added to `state.historical_roots` list.
+Every [`SLOTS_PER_HISTORICAL_ROOT`](#slots_per_historical_root) slots, the list of block roots and the list of state roots in the beacon state are merkleised and added to `state.historical_roots` list.
 This is sized so that it is possible to store these roots for the entire past history of the chain.
 Although this list is effectively unbounded, it grows at less than 10 KB per year.

-Storing past roots like this allows historical Merkle proofs to be constructed if required.
+Storing past roots like this allows Merkle proofs to be constructed about anything in the beacon chain's history if required.

 ##### `VALIDATOR_REGISTRY_LIMIT`